remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 # Muddling my way through real time

+## Thesis

+If your business deals with data on the web, then that data must be handled in real time, otherwise you're doing your user a disservice.

+## Real time

 Real time demand is a core part of our internet experience, let alone expectation.

 Twitter is probably the crowning application of real time I can think of.
 Hitting the mass audience and industries across the board.

 Today we have real time journalism, data, feedback, communication between our teams, from our code and tests.
-Heck, we can create a brand new virtual machine in under 60 seconds ready to deploy a new site.
+Heck, we can create a brand new virtual machine in under 60 seconds ready to deploy a new site. *Back in my day*&trade; that process would take 2 weeks!

-I recently returned from jsconf.eu 2014, and sitting in the office, only days later I kept catching myself thinking "I'll just watch the video from jsconf–" - but what video?
+I recently returned from jsconf.eu 2014, and sitting in the office, only days later I kept catching myself thinking "I'll just watch the video from jsconf" – but what video?
 They filmed their events, but somehow I was expecting the event to have already fully edited, titled, uploaded and release *all* their videos!
-I know some events that do do this ([lxjs](http://lxjs.org) for one) - but these aren't the norm.
+I know some events that do do this ([lxjs](http://lxjs.org) for one) – but these aren't the norm.
 At what point did I have this (I think) unreasonable expectation on information on the web?

-On demand and real time is the world we live in today.
-And if you can't handle the demand, your visitor will head off elsewhere.
+*On demand* and *real time* is a normal part of the world we live in today.
+And if you can't handle the pressure, your visitor will likely head off elsewhere.

 <!--more-->